tomusborne/generateblocks/readme.txt

 * Fix: Responsive border-radius when using pseudo backgrounds
 * Fix: Buttons alignment in the editor
 * Fix: Container tag name accepting any value
+* Fix: Missing align wide/full options when using block themes

 = 1.3.5 =
 * Fix: Error saving classic widgets in Customizer